The Little AC that Can

 I am so thankful I don’t have to work all the time in an air-conditioned office building.
 Especially since Covid-19, our entire Close Comfort team works part of the time at home.
 We’re happier and feel healthier too.

-Of course, I have a Close Comfort personal air conditioner with me.
+Of course, I have a Coolzy personal air conditioner with me.
+(Since 2021, Close Comfort portable air conditioners have been branded with the name Coolzy).
 Our team members each have at least one at home as well.

 Lee Kuan Yew, honoured as Singapore’s founding father, loved to tell everyone how air conditioning enabled today’s Singapore by providing a comfortable working and sleeping environment.
 However, there’s a dark side that comes with 20th-century air conditioning systems.